 The Geodesy Lab is part of the Department of Earth and Enironment at the Florida International University.
-The Geodesy Lab state-of-the-art research techniques include: Synthetic Aperture Radar (SAR), Interferometric Synthetic Aperture Radar (InSAR), Global Positioning System (GPS), Ground-based Light Detection and Ranging (LiDAR).
+The Geodesy Lab state-of-the-art research techniques include: Synthetic Aperture Radar (SAR), Interferometric Synthetic Aperture Radar (InSAR), Global Positioning System (GPS), Spcae-borne, airborne, and ground-based Light Detection and Ranging (LiDAR).
 These techniques are applied to quantify and evaluate changes in the Earth's land and water surfaces.

 Space-Based Detection of Sinkhole Activities in Central Florida Sinkhole activities, including ground subsidence or collapse, are major geologic hazards.
 In Florida alone, hundreds to thousands of subsidence cases are reported each year.Read More